rubin-dp0/dp1-sci-prep-seminars/stars-and-milky-way/SL-demo_stars_milky_ways_CMD.md

 The ADQL query returned flux magnitudes for g, r, and i filters for each of the 10,000 stars discovered in step 1 and two additional columns were created for the color (r-i) and magnitude (g).
 Adding those commands simplifies the steps required to plot the CMD.

-In the right panel, click the 'Active Chart' tab to alter the plot.
-Click the gear icon in the upper right portion of the panel.
+In the right panel, click the 'Active Chart' tab to switch between the 'coverage' (the sky map) and the plot of the 10,000 stars ra and dec.
-Alter the plot parameters so that they match the values in Figure 4.
+Click the gear icon in the upper right portion of the panel and alter the plot parameters so that they match the values in Figure 4.
 (Written instructions in step 3.1 below).

 <img src="images/plot_CMD_parameters.PNG" alt="Plot parameters." width="300"/>